lakejs/lake-docs/reference/index.md

 }
 ```

+You can use the `transformResponse` config to convert the data returned by your API.

 ### requestMethod

-Defines the request method for getting user list.
+Defines an HTTP method for the request.

 * Type: `'GET' | 'POST' | 'PUT' | 'PATCH'`
 * Default: `GET`

+### requestHeaders

+Defines custom headers for the request.

+* Type: `Record<string, string>`

+### transformResponse

+Defines a function to transform the response before handling it.

+* Type: `(body: any) => any`

 ### getProfileUrl

-Defines the function that returns a URL to visit the user profile.
+Defines a function that returns a URL to visit the user profile.

 * Type: `function`
 * Default: